-Get a PMP Prep Course
+Get a Project Management Training Course

-Not only can your PMP prep course count for the 35-hour PM education that you need; it will also help you pass the exam on your first try.
+Not only can your PMP prep course count for the 35-hour PM education that you need.
+It will also help you pass the exam on your first try!

 Here’s a list of the top PMP review courses.
-Check them out and see which one is right for you.
+Check them out and see which one is right for you!

 Apply for the PMP Exam

 To apply for the exam, you will be asked to report your education and experience by using an online form that is quite detailed.
 In this phase, I highly recommend that you prepare the information in advance, including the contacts of all your employers, which can be used by the PMI to conduct random verifications.

 I also recommend that you describe your experiences in a way that is compliant with the PMI standard: generic descriptions may be refused or need to be reprocessed.
 This will speed things up and make sure that your application doesn’t get stopped at some point for more information or worse rejected.

 After the application has been submitted, the approval email from PMI usually arrives in less than ten days and the next step is paying the fees for the exam.

 Become a PMI Member